-The HEAL Leadership Executive will establish the HEAL Innovation Fund Committee (HIFC) for each HEAL Innovation Funding Round.
-This Committee will operate as sub-committee of the Leadership Executive and will be subject to its own Terms of Reference.
+The HEAL Leadership Executive will establish the HEAL Innovation Fund Committee (HIFC)

+for each HEAL Innovation Funding round.
+This Committee will operate as a sub-committee of the Leadership Executive and will be subject to its own Terms of Reference.

-All eligible applications in a HEAL Innovation Funding Round will be independently assessed by two HIFC members.
+All eligible applications in a HEAL Innovation Funding round will be independently assessed by two HIFC members.
 All HIFC members will be asked to declare any real or perceived conflict of interest prior to reviewing the applications.
-All HIFC members will then meet via videoconference to discuss and rank the applications.
-Once the peer review process is complete, the HIFRC will recommend the applications for funding to the Leadership Executive.
+Once the peer review process is complete, the HIFC will recommend the applications for funding to the Leadership Executive.
 The HEAL Leadership Executive will then consider the recommendations of the HIFC and approve the grants for funding.